smikhalevski/doubter/README.md

 ### Index signature

-You can add an index signature to the object type, so all properties that aren't listed explicitly are validated with the rest shape:
+Add an index signature to the object type, so all properties that aren't listed explicitly are validated with the rest
+shape:

 ```ts
 const myShape = d.object({